sijincodes/ExpenseTracker-client/README.md

 # pennyWise - Expense Tracker

-This is an application, where the user can track their various sources of incomes and expenses efficiently over period time - Daily, Monthly and Yearly
+This is a responsive application, where the user can track their various sources of incomes and expenses efficiently over period time - Daily, Monthly and Yearly

 ## Screenshots